Skip to main content

 How does MedPrecision support rural telehealth billing in New Mexico?

-We help rural New Mexico practices maximize telehealth reimbursement by ensuring proper use of telehealth modifiers, place-of-service codes, and payer-specific telehealth policies.
+We help rural New Mexico practices increase telehealth reimbursement by ensuring proper use of telehealth modifiers, place-of-service codes, and payer-specific telehealth policies.
 Whether you're providing care via synchronous video visits or store-and-forward technology, we ensure every eligible telehealth encounter is billed correctly.

 № 99 The Closing Argument